GWR 102 La France: Operation

 La France was put to work on important expresses in order to fully evaluate it in operation, and worked turn and turn about with GWR 4-4-0 express locos such as the City class and Atbara class.
 No.102 hauled the inaugural down Cornish Riviera Express from Paddington on 1 July 1904, this becoming a regular turn which required a non-stop run to Plymouth.
 In 1913 a top feed and new steam pipes were fitted, and then in 1916 the boiler was replaced by a GWR standard No.1 boiler.
 In 1926, along with two other French locomotives 103 President and 104 Alliance, 102 was based at Oxford shed.
 La France was withdrawn in October 1926 having achieved 728,031 miles.

-In practice, La France did not provide any significant improvement in either performance or economy compared to No 171 Albion, Churchwards prototype 4-6-0 which was converted to a 4-4-2 specifically for comparison with the French locomotive.
+In practice, La France did not provide any significant improvement in either performance or economy compared to No 171 Albion, Churchward's prototype 4-6-0 which was converted to a 4-4-2 specifically for comparison with the French locomotive.
 Some other benefits were found, however, particularly a much smoother ride and also a reduction in the loads on the rods and axleboxes due to the drive being split between the two driving axles.
 Despite being remembered for not changing Churchward's views about using a 4-6-0 wheel arrangement for his locomotives, and failing to demonstrate the claimed significant benefits of compounding, La France did leave a lasting legacy on British steam locomotive design.
 Churchward adopted the de Glehn bogie design for his locomotives, and its success endured with its use by William Stanier on the LMS and subsequently by Robert Riddles on the BR standard designs.
 It also found its way onto Southern Railway locomotives.